PURCHASING

 Things to do before you sign

-Under the Sale of land Act 1962, a disclosure document known as a "Vendor Section 32 Statement" must be given to a purchaser before a contract is signed.
+Under the Sale of Land Act 1962, a disclosure document known as a "Vendor Section 32 Statement" must be given to a purchaser before a contract is signed.
 This statement must be signed by the vendor before it is signed by the purchaser.

-The statement must contain certain information about the property being sold such as the dimensions of the property, location of easements, zoning of the property, particulars of any building approvals given in the last seven years, and details of rates and charges that affect the property.
+The statement must contain certain information about the property such as the dimensions of the property, location of easements, zoning of the property, particulars of any building approvals given in the last seven years, and details of rates and charges that affect the property.

 The estate agent will discuss with the vendor any prospective offers you make to purchase the property and, when there is a mutual agreement for the terms of a sale, the agent will prepare a "Contract of Sale of Real Estate".
 This contract will contain all of the relevant information relating to the sale.
+We are happy to discuss the Contract of Sale and Section 32 statement contents with you before you sign anything.
+There are many other things that should be done or considered before a contract is signed, such as:

 Things to do after you sign